Paolin83/COVID19_SEIR_model/README.md

 # COVID19 14-days forecast
-Prediction on COVID 19 epidemic using SEIR models (analysis updated on 21 March 2020, 01.00)
+Predictions on COVID 19 epidemic using SEIR models (analysis updated on 21 March 2020, 01.00)
 ###
 New analysis